SringayKeno/bikeSharing_NYC/README.md

 ### Starting and Stopping Points

-THe two  visualizations below sho starting and stopping points of rides.
-Manhatten
+The two visualizations below show starting and stopping points of rides.
+Some areas along the river in Brookklyn also have higher concentrations of bikeshare usage then the rest of the city.
+It's worth noting that even in Manhatten with a high concentration of people per square mile most of Manhatten's use of the bikeshare comes from lower Manhatten where people pr square mile is highest and where most visitors would frequent.
+For reference Des Moines has 2,428.4 people per square mile vs NYC's density at 29,303.2 which is a significant difference.

 <img width="628" alt="Screenshot (261)" src="https://user-images.githubusercontent.com/102890151/177028018-536e6dbc-56bb-4900-a394-47c9c7eb1dcc.png">

 <img width="643" alt="Screenshot (263)" src="https://user-images.githubusercontent.com/102890151/177028080-e019873a-e319-4d0b-b34b-70704fb6338e.png">

 ## Summary

+###